sparkbox/standard/design/design-file_organization.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_76A2CDE662BC80FFEE513EA72F067BE0FAEA76B09B91F12E302C16DEA62A7533_1536345369332_Screen+Shot+2018-09-07+at+2.35.45+PM.png)

 There are two ways the **-UI Iterations** folder could be structured.
 Every **-UI Iterations** folder will contain a **Symbol Library** file, which will serve as the source of truth for all symbols and consistent styles across the project.
-It can either have a list of versioned files that use that symbol library, or it can have subfolders like **-Foundry** or **-Newsletter** that represent specific parts of a larger project.
+It can either have a list of versioned files that use that symbol library, or it can have sub-folders like **-Foundry** or **-Newsletter** that represent specific parts of a larger project.
 These sub-folders should be used when the project is too large to contain in one Sketch file or to make it easier for multiple designers to work at the same time.

 ## Root / Internal